ashkjones/pl-EE381/readme.md

 ## Running the Course

 Create a local repository and follow the directions on the [PrairieLearn](https://prairielearn.readthedocs.io/en/latest/installing/) website to run the course on your device.
-To actually realize the final product, we would need create a server that runs the course for easier and faster access.
+To actually realize the final product, we would need to create a server that runs the course for easier and faster access.
 This is outside the scope  of the project for now.